bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 -rw-r--r--@   1 alfierichards  staff   267 Oct  5 17:15 untitled text.txt
 ```

-In Unix based systems entities that start with a full stop (`.`) are "hidden".
+In Unix-based systems, entities that start with a full stop (`.`) are **hidden**.

 Other information such as file permissions, file owners, date added, and size
-are also included but we will not cover them in more detail here.
+are also included but we will not cover them in detail here.

 Additionally, `.` represents the current directory and `..` represents the
 parent directory.

 #### Moving around

 You can navigate to different working directories with the **c**hange
 **d**irectory command, `cd`.

 ```